 Do you know the history behind the Christmas pickle?
 Join us as we explore the untold story of the Christmas pickle tradition!

-The Andersonville Pickle
+The Andersonville Pickle Ornaments Story

-After being captured during the Civil War and sent to a prison in Andersonville, Georgia, John’s health began to diminish.
+As the pickle ornament tradition story goes, after being captured during the Civil War and sent to a prison in Andersonville, Georgia, John’s health began to diminish.
 As he lay there starving and near death, he begged the prison guard for one last pickle before he died.
 The guard took pity on him and supplied him with a pickle to eat.
 This pickle gave him the strength to live on!

-As the story goes, after John Lower returned to his family, he began hiding a pickle in the family Christmas tree to bring good fortune and luck to the person who was lucky enough to find it Christmas morning!
+After John Lower returned to his family, he began hiding a pickle in the family Christmas tree to bring good fortune and luck to the person who was lucky enough to find it Christmas morning!

 My Christmas Pickle Tradition